 For a quintessentially British stay, there is nowhere like The Stafford in London.
 Steeped in history and frequented by everyone from the Royal Family to Winston Churchill and a number of super famous faces in between.
 It's not surprising to see why this hidden gem is a popular spot, tucked away behind the clamour of Piccadilly with private suites that are like private apartments, fully equipped with fireplaces and grand bathrooms.

 If stately grandeur is what you seek, the Stafford will give you an authentic taste of British culture, especially if you dine in the Game Bird and enjoy the Wellington dish of the day- a signature of theirs.
-Follow this with a dose of American culture by visiting the famous American bar for tasty cocktails beneath the fraternity memorabilia.
+Follow this with a dose of American culture by visiting the famous American bar for tasty cocktails beneath the fraternity memorabilia.book now

 Shangri-La at The Shard